Dental bridges information for patients in Edmonton

 Once your teeth are prepared and/or dental implants are in place, impressions of your teeth are made using putty or a digital scanner.
 The impressions are sent to a laboratory where your dental restoration is custom-made to fit your mouth.
-You will receive a temporary bridge to protect your teeth and gums while your proper bridge is being fabricated.
+You may receive a temporary bridge or crowns to protect your teeth and gums while your proper bridge is being fabricated.

 Risks & Complications

-You may experience varying degrees of pain after your bridge is fitted, as it’s a new implement that your mouth needs to adjust to.
+You may experience varying degrees of pain after your bridge is fitted, as it’s a new implement that your mouth needs to adjust.
 If the pain does not lessen within a few days, contact your dentist for further instructions.

 The risk of tooth decay on natural teeth adjacent to your artificial tooth/teeth could increase.
 If the bridge and crowns are not well fitted, they will allow bacteria to enter beneath them, potentially resulting in tooth decay.
 It’s important to have your dental restoration fitted correctly and perform oral care on a daily basis.

-In some cases, supporting teeth may not be strong enough to hold a bridge in place, causing it to collapse.
+In some cases, supporting teeth may not be strong enough to hold a bridge in place, causing these teeth to break or fracture.
 Your dentist will identify whether your natural teeth are strong enough before the treatment process begins, but there is a possibility that your bridge may collapse in the future.